About the Rio Grande

 In April we plan on holding a memorial Regatta for Rich Strasia.
-This will be on Saturday April 9th (second Saturday of the month).

 I ask every one of you to please try to attend this event if possible and do what Rich loved best: which is sailing our boats around the buoys together.
 We are in need of volunteers and boats and crew so plenty of things to do even if you do not wish to sail.

 In may we will have the final race of the summer and will then start to focus on other activities with seminars and beach parties and hopefully overnight camping trip on the boats.